Seagrass Ecosystem Accounting

 For accounting purposes, the climate regulation service should record the annual sequestration flow (addition to stock) and, where seagrass is being lost, the carbon emissions associated with degradation (reduction in service provision or release of stored carbon).
 The linkage between seagrass condition and carbon service capacity can be quantified through regression models relating shoot density or percent cover to carbon accumulation rates, providing the biophysical model required by SEEA EA.[40]

 Coastal and sediment stabilisation.
-Seagrass canopies attenuate wave energy and currents, reducing coastal erosion and protecting shorelines.[36]
-This service is relevant to coastal protection valuation addressed in TG-7.4 when developed.
-The IUCN GET notes that seagrass ecosystems "bind sediments and, at fine scales, dissipate waves and currents," providing the ecological foundation for this service.[37]
+Seagrass canopies attenuate wave energy and currents, reducing coastal erosion and protecting shorelines.[41]
+Monetary valuation of this service follows the replacement cost and avoided-damage approaches described in Section 3.4.2 and TG-1.9 Safe Usage of Monetary Valuation.
+The IUCN GET notes that seagrass ecosystems "bind sediments and, at fine scales, dissipate waves and currents," providing the ecological foundation for this service.[42]

 The sediment stabilisation service can be measured through:

-- Wave attenuation rates across meadows (percentage reduction per metre of meadow width)
+- Wave attenuation rates across meadows (percentage wave-height reduction per 100 m of meadow width; see footnote [41:1])

 - Sediment trapping and retention rates